-(iii) Commodity price risk
+(iii) Community price risk

 The Group is exposed to commodity price risk as its income is determined by reference to international prices of oil and gas.
-A 10% change in the oil and gas prices during the period of ownership of the Sheep Springs oilfield would have had a profit and loss effect of \$605,779 before taxation.
+A 10% change in the oil and gas prices during the period would have had a profit and loss effect of \$770,401 before taxation.